UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 security, so if you're a beginner, you won't want to miss a meeting.

-If you already have experience, don't worry-you'll be able to meet like-minded folks, and we will have plenty of more challenging available.
+If you already have experience, don't worry-you'll be able to meet like-minded folks, and we will have plenty of more challenging activities available.

 For a full description of our schedule, take a look at the calendar below.